The Well in Pollone: Chapter Two

 There was nobody there during the day as the other dwellings were owned, or rented, by the people who worked in local industries; on the farms surrounding the village or as servants perhaps in the big villas further up at the other end of the village.
 The population of the whole village numbered a little over two thousand.

-The well stood beside and under the chestnut tree.
-It was built of local grey stone, and beautiful in a charmingly rustic manner.
+The well stood near but not directly under the chestnut tree.
+It was built of local grey stone and aged brick, and beautiful in a charmingly rustic manner.
 Two solid stone pillars rose to hold up the simple tiled roof.
-A solid wooden beam stretched between the two columns; an iron handle, for turning, stuck out at the side; turning that would draw up the wooden bucket which hung in the mouth of the well.
+A solid wooden beam stretched between the two columns from which the ancient bucket hung.
+An iron handle, for turning, stuck out at the side, but was difficult to turn so that would draw up the bucket.
+From my first days that bucket stood on the edge of the mouth of the well.
 There was a little stone skirt, or step, which ran around the base of the well for one to stand on or for a resting place for the bucket when it had been drawn up with water from below.

 I loved that well and the sweet water that I drew from it each day.